 When sales enablement took off, its offshoots followed.

-But… partner enablement also poses a unique set of challenges.
-Challenges most enablement professionals aren’t used to.
+Enabling your organization's external partners is a powerful strategy with extraordinary benefits but it also poses a unique set of challenges that most enablement professionals aren't used to.

 What is partner enablement?